Holocaust of Kedros: Aftermath

-Memorial to the massacre at Ano Meros.

 Many accounts of the destruction of the Kedros villages adopt the official German narrative and seek to attribute it to the residents' having provided shelter to Kreipe's abductors.
 This is disputed by some historians, as the abduction had taken place almost four months earlier on 26 April 1944, and the standard German practice was to implement immediate reprisals.
 Another explanation is that the Germans destroyed Kedros to terrorize the local population and reduce the risk of being attacked during their impending retreat, which eventually started in early October.
 In Beevor's words, "the Amari operation was essentially a campaign of pre-emptive terror just before the German forces withdrew westwards from Heraklion with their flank exposed to this centre of Cretan resistance".

 Memorial to the Battle of Potamoi.

 At dawn on 11 September 1944, a local ELAS detachment surrounded Scholi Asomaton and captured the garrison of the German outpost established there.
 Later the same morning, two lorries carrying German troops sent from Rethymno were ambushed at the watershed ridge near the village of Ag.
 Apostoloi.
 The battle that followed became known as the Battle of Potamoi (Η μάχη των Ποταμών); it continued during the following day as German reinforcements arrived.
 The "Battle of Potamoi" ended with ELAS' victory.
 20 to 30 Germans were killed and others captured alive.

 General Müller was captured by the Red Army in East Prussia and later extradited to Greece.
 He was tried in Athens along with Bruno Bräuer, commander of the ‘’Festung Kreta’’ between 1942 and 1944, for the atrocities committed on the island.
 Both were convicted, sentenced to death on 9 December 1946, and executed by firing squad on 20 May 1947.

 No one else was brought to justice and no reparations paid to the survivors.
-The village of Smiles was never rebuilt.
 The anniversary of the destruction of the villages of Kedros is commemorated with events held by turns in a different village every year.